uofu-cs3500-spring24/spreadsheet-sorapipi/FormulaEvaluatorTester/README.md

 # Assignment Specific Topics
-To learn how to write test code and how to know if it's passed.
-To learn how to test the exceptions.
+To learn how to write test code and how to know if it's passed To learn how to test the exceptions